 It is tough going.
 The Hilux is having a hard time maintaining a consistent speed through the soft surface.
-Our average speed is about km/h.
-Which sounds pretty fast when you are spotting game, but right now there is nothing to be seen.
+Our average speed is about 18 km/h.
+This sounds pretty fast when you are gamespotting, but right now there is nothing to be seen.
 The last elephant we spotted was two hours ago.
 And we have another two hours to go.
 The track is made of soft, beach sand, undulations causing the rear suspension to bottom out, so you back off, slow down and think of preserving the car from too many knocks.

 Slower still.
 Until you are forced to stop, and then set off again.
 Light throttle.
 Bouncing around.
 Deep, clinging sand.
 The motor is struggling, so you increase speed.
 But then the bouncing around bottoms out the suspension and you slow down again.
 If you were wondering about the difference between kinetics and inertia then this might be it.
 It is a precious balance between maintaining forward progress, comfort and protecting the vehicle and coming to a complete halt.
 And we haven’t seen any animals at all… Apart from a couple of lost giraffes crossing the ‘highway’ in front of us, bemusedly eyeing us from a height.